WhaleConnect/whaleconnect/README.md

 This repository contains two licenses: the third version of the GNU General Public License (GPLv3) and the MIT license.

 The [GPLv3 license](/COPYING) applies to the NST source code and CMake build scripts.
-The [MIT license](/docs/MIT_LICENSE.txt) applies to all utility scripts that are not present in releases (e.g. Python downloaders).
+The [MIT license](/docs/MIT_LICENSE.txt) applies to all utility scripts that are unrelated to the NST source code and releases (e.g. Python downloaders).

 ## Third-Party Dependencies